Crédit photo: Tam Lan Truong

 Soprano

-Born in Montreal (LaSalle), soprano Chantal Lambert is a recipient of a First Prize from the Conservatoire de musique du Québec à Montréal, under the mentorship of tenor André Turp, pianist-vocal coach Janine Lachance, and director Roland Laroche.
-After being an artist in residence with the Atelier lyrique de l'Opéra de Montréal, she takes over as Director of the program in 1990 and lead it for thirty-three years.
+Born in Montréal (LaSalle), soprano Chantal Lambert was the recipient of a First Prize from the Conservatoire de musique du Québec à Montreal, under the mentorship of tenor André Turp, pianist-vocal coach Janine Lachance, and director Roland Laroche.
+After her own stint as an artist in residency with the Atelier lyrique de l'Opéra de Montréal, she took over as Director of the program in 1990 and held the post for the next thirty-three years.

-At the same time, Chantal Lambert continues to perform on stage in opera, operetta, chanson, and chanson.
-The repertoire she covers is as varied as it is vast, from early music to contemporary creations.
-She makes her professional debut in the role of Métella (La Vie parisienne) for the company Les Nouvelles Variétés Lyriques.
-She participates in 17 productions with the Opéra de Montréal, several tours with the Orchestre Métropolitain, and works with I Musici, the Montreal Baroque Orchestra, and sings at the Lanaudière, Lachine, St-Eustache, and Trois-Rivières festivals.
+At the same time, Chantal Lambert continued to perform on stage in opera, operetta, and song, covering a repertoire as varied as it is vast, from early music to contemporary creations.
+She made her professional debut in the role of Métella (La Vie parisienne) for the company Les Nouvelles Variétés Lyriques.
+She participated in 17 productions with the Opéra de Montréal, several tours with the Orchestre Métropolitain, and worked with I Musici, the Montreal Baroque Orchestra, and sang at the Lanaudière, Lachine, St-Eustache, and Trois-Rivières festivals.
 Recitals are a key feature of her career since the turn of the century.
-She is a member of the Collectif de la Lune Rouge, collaborating on the libretto for Albertine en cinq temps – the Opera, based on the play by Michel Tremblay set to music by Catherine Major.
+She is a member of the Collectif de la Lune Rouge, collaborating on the libretto for Albertine en cinq temps – the Opera, based on the eponymous play by Michel Tremblay set to music by Catherine Major.
 She plays the role of Albertine at the age of 70.

 The transmission of operatic art is one of the pillars of her professional development.
 Her pedagogical vocation is founded on a genuine commitment to the development of human potential.
-In May 2016, she is inducted into the Canadian Opera Hall of Fame.
-In June 2023, she completes her mandate at the Atelier lyrique and collaborates on the writing of an opera libretto.
-She returns to the opera scene and offers her expertise during occasional assignments at the Université de Montréal, the 2025 Montreal International Musical Competition, the Montreal Symphony Orchestra, and Ici-Musique.
+In May 2016, she was inducted into the Canadian Opera Hall of Fame.
+In June 2023, she completed her mandate at the Atelier lyrique and collaborated on the writing of an opera libretto.
+She has returned to the opera scene and offers her expertise during occasional assignments at the Université de Montréal, the 2025 Montreal Musical International Competition, the Montreal Symphony Orchestra, and Ici-Musique.
+She recently took part in a workshop for the creation of a new opera, Les Dévots, by composer Christophe Lamarche-Ledoux and librettist Félix-Antoine Boutin, which is scheduled to premiere at the Fall 2026 at Espace Libre Theater in Montréal.